 Winter in Jersey is the perfect opportunity to make the most of the quieter beaches, cosy pubs and seasonal food.
 See the magic of the island without the crowds and watch as Jersey prepares for Christmas with its markets and festive activities.
+Visit Jersey in winter and browse hotels and accommodation here.

 Not only does Jersey have beautiful beaches, but it also has an abundance of glorious countryside boasting breath-taking views with all sorts of flora and fauna.
 Across the island, you’ll find hidden paths and bridleways for you to wonder and explore.
 In the north, there is the beautiful Plemont Bay to discover, and you can walk along the clifftops to the Greve de Lecq for a gorgeous route along the northern cliffs.